Gold Rush Activities

 Gold Fever: Tales from the California Gold Rush by Rosalyn Schanzer was really useful in our studies.
 This is a lovely picture book using real quotes from the time.
 It also has a good map at the back showing the routes taken to California by land and sea.
 We referred to it quite a lot during our reading of By the Great Horn Spoon.

-Gold Rush Video - there is a good video about how they would have panned for gold on YouTube.
+Gold Rush Video - I couldn't find any historic archive type videos, but there is a good video about how to pann for gold on YouTube.
+Update: Found a nice historic video on YouTube

 Gold Rush Comics - Graphic Histories has a downloadable comic book.